cohure/CoHuRe/content/cfp.md

   approaches to answer questions relevant to the humanities.
 Finally, the workshop aims to make all publications, code, and data freely available, thus encouraging research transparency and replication of studies.

-- Dissemination: Our goal is to publish (a selection) of papers from the workshop in a special journal issue, which is yet to be determined.
+- **Dissemination**: Our goal is to publish (a selection) of papers from the workshop in a special journal issue, which is yet to be determined.

-## Types of Submission
+### Types of Submission
 We accept three types of submissions:

-- Long Papers.
+- **Long Papers**.
 Long papers report on completed, original and unpublished results.
 The maximum length is 8 pages (two columns), excluding references.
 We welcome the use of appendices or other supplementary information.
 Accepted papers are expected to be presented at the workshop and will be published in the proceedings of the workshop.

-- Short Papers.
+- **Short Papers**.
 Short papers report on original and unpublished results.
 The maximum length is 4 pages (two columns), excluding references.
 Besides smaller, focussed contributions, short papers may present work in progress, negative results, and opinion pieces.
 Accepted papers are expected to be presented at the workshop and will be published in the proceedings of the workshop.

-- Tutorials.
+- **Tutorials**.
 We also accept proposals for tutorials.
 These tutorials are meant to highlight specific computational approaches and show how they can be implemented across different disciplines in the humanities.
 The maximum length is 2 pages (two columns), excluding references.
 Tutorial proposal should at minimum include description of